johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 It is a simple polygon layer with no differentiating types or classes, and consists of a single merged shape per tile.
 This allows for seamless stroke and transparency styling, but means there is no way to filter out or highlight specific water bodies or a partial subset of them.

 Each zoom level includes a set of water bodies that has been filtered and simplified according to scale.
-Only oceans, seas, and very large lakes are shown at the lowest zoom levels, while smaller and smaller lakes and ponds appear as you zoom in.
+The tileset shows only oceans, seas, and large lakes at the lowest zoom levels, while smaller and smaller lakes and ponds appear as you zoom in.

 <!-- AEROWAY ------------------------------------------------------------->